Thank you so much for your interest in MICA Student Counseling! We are now accepting applications for the next school year.

 Application Process

 Our internship is open to current masters students enrolled in a counseling or social work program.
 As ours is an advanced placement site, it is preferred that applicants have one year of clinical practicum experience.
-Students with experience and interest in working with a) international student issues, b) issues of domestic students of color, c) sexual diversity, and/or d) trans and gender expansive students are strongly encouraged to submit their materials for consideration.
+Students with experience and interest in working with a) international student issues, b) issues of domestic students of color, c) sexual distinctiveness, and/or d) trans and non-cis students are strongly encouraged to submit their materials for consideration.

 Students interested in an internship at SCC should click here to fill out this application form.